Krystalz42/Alexandre-Roulin-Resume/README.md

 ---

-Aged 27, I am living close to Paris.
+Aged 27, I am living close to Paris.<br />

-Soon to finish my current studies in school ([42Born2Code](https://www.42.fr/)).<br />
-I would like to work in Rust and travel in europe.<br />
-I've already worked for a company as a cook in the most famous hotels in Paris.<br />
-I'm a hard worker and I'm really passionate about programming.<br />
+Freshly graduated as 42 Junior, I am currently looking for an jobs in Europe.<br />

-You can contact me at  `roulin.alexandre@gmail.com`
+You can contact me at  `roulin.alexandre@gmail.com`<br />

 <br/>